hlrs-fcg/spada_fcg_fork/irspec/spatial.md

         after (wcon_interval_2) {
             // Rest of the forward pass
-            // Could also be in the foreach loop for k in [1:K] {
+            // Cannot be in the foreach block because of a data race on gav and gcv ?? for k in [1:K] {
               as_[k] = gav[k] * BET_M;
               cs[k] = gcv[k] * BET_M;